ITfoxtec/FoxIDs/README.md

 > IMPORTANT: Remember password and secrets.

-Add the seed client secret to the seed tool configured.
+Add the seed tool client secret to the seed tool configured.

 ```json
 "SeedSettings": {